jessmitch42/example-docs-docusaurus/docs/endpoints/create-an-ad-creative.md

 #### Response body

 Successful requests will respond with a `200` status code, as well as information related to the created ad creative.
-This

 | Param              | Type     |
 | ------------------ | -------- |